-Gas Boilers: What are heat pumps and how much do they cost?
+Heat pumps: What are the alternatives to gas boilers?

 Heat pumps are subsidised under a scheme called the Domestic Renewable Heat Incentive.
 People receive payments for seven years based on the amount of renewable heat made by their heating systems.

-However, MPs say people need much better incentives to have heat pumps fitted.
+However, MPs have called for better incentives to have heat pumps fitted.

-Depending on the type of technology used, installation can be a lot of hassle - involving fitting bigger radiators and maybe sometimes digging into floors.
+Depending on the type of technology used, installation can be a lot of hassle - involving fitting bigger radiators and sometimes digging into floors.

 What's more, heat pumps need high levels of insulation which aren't always possible on older solid-walled homes that populate many of the UK's cities.

-The government's recent Green Homes Grant was supposed to help get heat pumps established.
+The recent Green Homes Grant was supposed to help get heat pumps established.
 But it failed and was scrapped after six months, to the dismay of MPs who want a multi-decade scheme to help people heat their homes cleanly.

+The government has promised to produce a new incentive scheme before November.

+Even with the grants it's not clear yet whether the new scheme will make heat pumps cheaper to run than gas boilers.

+In a very few places heat might come from burning wood or fuel crops, where these are readily available in the right quantities.

+Burning wood in home-log burners may be a delight, but it will be frowned upon, particularly in cities, where the fine smoke particles get deep into people's lungs.

-What other options are there?
+What other options are being considered?

-Well, 14% of UK greenhouse gases come from our homes - a similar level to emissions from cars - so we have to find answers.

-But in truth, there won't be just one solution to clean home heating.

 - Some places, such as Cornwall, will be able to use geothermal energy - from hot underground rocks.
 There's already a geothermally heated swimming pool in Penzance, for instance.
 But such opportunities nationwide will be scarce.